 People love to celebrate.
 We’ll take any excuse to throw a party, whether it’s a holiday, a promotion at work, or the Trailblazers making a playoff run.
 While we usually think of ending a marriage as a serious, somber affair, that’s not always the case.
 Increasingly, many people take the occasion as an excuse to celebrate divorce.

-It’s difficult to end a marriage and it usually alters your life in almost every way.
-Even when it’s the right choice—the best choice—that doesn’t make it any easier.
+It’s difficult to end a marriage and it alters your life in almost every way.
+Even when it’s the right decision, the absolute best choice, that doesn’t make it any easier.
 There’s so much stress and emotion involved that when it’s finally over, it’s normal to feel an intense sense of relief and even freedom.

-It’s easy to wallow, but more and more, people choose to celebrate divorce.
+It’s easy to wallow, but more and more, people choose to celebrate divorce instead.
 And what better time to party than when you close the door on a painful chapter of your life and start off in a new direction?

 Commemorating the dissolution of marriage takes many forms.
-One company sells tiny coffins to bury your wedding ring, and people often burn mementos from their relationship.
+One company sells tiny coffins to bury your wedding ring, and people often burn mementos from their relationship in a cathartic act.
 But let’s take a look at some of the more festive, life-affirming, and downright fun ways people celebrate divorce.

 Ways to Celebrate Divorce:

 What better way to celebrate divorce than by throwing a party?
 This is also probably the most obvious, high-profile ritual for moving forward.
 Who doesn’t want to be surrounded by loved ones and have a good time after a trying experience?

 Divorce parties take many forms and cut across the whole spectrum.
 Maybe your ideal way to celebrate divorce is to share a quiet meal, a few drinks, and some laughs with close friends.
 Then again, after ending your marriage, maybe you’re in the mood for an all-out rager the cops have to bust up.